Torah Fund Campaign of WLCJ Timeline

 2019 Torah Fund Legacy Society membership is created for our most dedicated visionaries who value education and the future of the Jewish people, as a way to show their lasting commitment through a legacy gift.

-2019 Chadashot, an online newsletter, begins publication to educate and inform Torah Fund Campaign of Women’s League for Conservative Judaism donors.
+2019 Chadashot, an online newsletter, begins publication to educate and inform Torah Fund donors.

-2020 Online donations to Torah Fund Campaign of Women’s League for Conservative Judaism, opportunities encouraged and expanded for donors.
+2020 Online donations to Torah Fund, opportunities encouraged and expanded for donors.

-2020 Torah Fund Campaign of WLCJ ecards are introduced adding online greetings to the popular paper Torah Fund Campaign of WLCJ greeting cards.
+2020 Torah Fund ecards introduced adding online greetings to the popular paper Torah Fund greeting cards.

-2021 Torah Fund Campaign of WLCJ ecards, Canadian site, gives Canadian donors their first opportunity to make online Torah Fund Campaign of WLCJ donations and send online greetings.
+2021 Canadian donors are now able to make online Torah Fund donations and send online greetings.

 2021 Torah Fund Stands with Israel, an educational forum on the current dynamics in the Middle East and the role of our Jewish State, is launched.
 This virtual series features speakers from the Israeli government and Divrei Torah from Conservative/Masorti rabbis.